exergy-connect/TOOL/SR-Linux-EVPN.md

 ## Spines

-Before we begin, let's take a look at the starting configuration on the spine:
+Before we begin, let's take a look at the starting configuration on the spine.
+When using BGP as IGP:
 ```
 /show network-instance default protocols bgp neighbor
 ```